USEPA/e-manifest/emanifest-py/README.md

 11. [Regulator users] User Services

-Content will be returned as a RcraResponse object, which wraps around the [requests.Response](https://pypi.org/project/requests/) object.
+Content will be returned as a RcraResponse object, which wraps around the [requests](https://pypi.org/project/requests/) Response object.
 Methods that download file attachments are decoded and returned in the ```RcrainfoResponse.multipart_json``` and ```RcrainfoResponse.multipart_zip``` when appropriate.
 The entire ```request.Response``` object is returned in ```RcrainfoResponse.response```.
 Methods that update, correct, or save manifests by uploading new .json and/or .zip files require a file path.